-Another important feature of investing in SIP in debt funds are that capital gains from the investment can be exempted from tax if the debt fund in which the money is invested in is an ELSS (Equity Linked Saving Scheme) fund.
+Another important feature of investing in SIP in debt funds is that capital gains from the investment can be exempted from tax if the debt fund in which the money is invested in is an ELSS (Equity Linked Saving Scheme) fund.

-Although there is a lock in period of 3 years in this case.
+Although there is a lock-in period of 3 years in this case.

 Whereas recurring deposit amount or the interest earned from it are not exempted from tax.
 This is another advantage of investing in SIP in debt funds over bank recurring deposit.